PePoPiPu/Harvard-CS50/project/README.md

 ├── three@0.126.1
 ```
 ### 3.2 The basic setting:
-Let's start by explaining how the project started.
-I wanted to have a customizable galaxy (a 3 object) in a region of space.
+Let's start by explaining how the project started: I wanted to have a customizable galaxy (a 3D object) in a region of space.
 For that, I had to first create a canvas for everything to render on:

 ```
     <canvas class="webgl"></canvas>